mozilla/gecko-dev/toolkit/components/telemetry/docs/concepts/crashes.rst

 The ``aborted-session`` information is first written to disk 60 seconds after startup, any earlier crashes will not trigger an ``aborted-session`` ping.
 Also, the ``aborted-session`` is updated at least every 5 minutes, so it may lag behind the last session state.

-Crashes during startup should be recorded in the next sessions main ping in the ``STARTUP_CRASH_DETECTED`` histogram.

 Child process crashes
 =====================